zainkai/TypescriptReactTraining/README.md

 Using TypeScript, we can develop and modify our apps more productively: when we make a change, we find out sooner if we've broken something somewhere else, and it's easy to tell what functions and variables are available to use in a given context.

 ## Setting up your React/TypeScript project
 We're going to create a simple to-do list app using React.
 Begin by opening Visual Studio and creating a new project.
-Search for "TypeScript" in the **Search Installed Templates** box and select the **TypeScript HTML app** project type.
+Search for "TypeScript" in the **Search Installed Templates** box and select the **HTML Application with TypeScript** project type.
 Name it something like ToDoList and create the project.

 If you open `app.ts` in the Solution Explorer, you'll find a Greeter component that shows off some of the basic language features.
 If you hit the green play button, the app should start up and open a page in your browser with a ticking timestamp.
 Hit Stop when you're done looking at it.